similicious/similicious/README.md

 ### Hi there 👋
 My name is Simon and I'm a professional software engineer based in Berlin, Germany. `similicious` is what I go by online.
+I like building awesome software and sharing my knowledge.

 Despite being specialized in frontend web development, I have a broad interest in all things computers.